-Chris Gabrielli became the eighth head coach of the Providence College men’s lacrosse program on June 21, 2012 and is embarking on his fourth season with the team.
+Chris Gabrielli became the eighth head coach of the Providence College men’s lacrosse program on June 21, 2012 and is embarking on his fifth season with the team.

-Last season marked multiple firsts for the program.
-Gabrielli coached Peter Badgley ‘15 to BIG EAST Goaltender of the Year and All-BIG EAST First Team honors.
+In 2015, Gabrielli coached Peter Badgley ‘15 to BIG EAST Goaltender of the Year and All-BIG EAST First Team honors.
 It marked the first time in program history that a Friar had been named BIG EAST Goaltender of the Year.
-Additionally, Jarrod Neumann ’17 joined Badgley on the All-BIG EAST First-Team.
+Additionally, Jarrod Neumann joined Badgley on the All-BIG EAST First Team.
 The duo made history, again, as the first players in the program to earn All-BIG EAST First-Team honors.
-To top off the season, Gabrielli helped mentor Badgley and Greg FitzMaurice ’15 to a USILA/LaxWorld North-South Senior All-Star Game selection, marking the fifth and sixth lacrosse players all-time from Providence College to be selected for the All-Star game.

 Gabrielli came to Providence College after spending the previous six seasons as an assistant coach at Duke University, where he worked primarily with the Blue Devils’ defensive unit.
 He also served as the program’s recruiting coordinator, under the direction of current Duke Head Coach John Danowski.